rsfreitas/go-agentx/README.md

 # AgentX
+This is fork of [go-agentx library](https://github.com/posteo/go-agentx) with traps support.

 A library with a pure Go implementation of the [AgentX-Protocol](http://tools.ietf.org/html/rfc2741).
 The library is not yet feature-complete, but should be far enough to used in a production environment.